 These days, most of us travel with a range of electrical products, from smartphones and cameras to laptops and hair dryers.
 Unfortunately, there’s no one world standard when it comes to the shape and size of electrical outlets.

-In this post, we’re going to go through what we think are some of the best travel adapters on the market today.
+In this post, we’re going to go through what we think are some of the best travel adapters on the market today, based on our travel experiences and use of various travel adapters.
 We’re also going to detail exactly what you need to look for in a travel adapter, so you can make a decision on the right travel adapter for you.

 What is a travel adapter and Why do you need one?